MetPX/sarracenia/doc/mesh_gts.rst

 Picking X isn´t obvious.
 Data types are growing, with future or current formats like: AvXML, CAP, ODIM, GIF being an order of magnitude or more larger than traditional alphanumeric codes (TAC.)
+Picking an X sufficient for such data types is likely to be much harder on the brokers, and no value we can pick will take *all warnings*.

+To guarantee warning transfer performance, one would need to guarantee it for the large warnings as well, which is accomplished quite well using separate queues alone.

-It isn´t clear that the value of X we pick for today wil make sense in ten years. but it will likely be difficult to pick that value.
-This will use more memory in the brokers, and the will reduce absolute message passing performance.
+It isn´t clear that the value of X we pick for today wil make sense in ten years.
+A higher X will use more memory in the brokers, and will reduce absolute message passing performance.
 The brokers are the most critical elements of these data pumps, and minimizing complexity there is a benefit.

 Another consideration is how much time is saved.
 The Sarracenia application maintain connections, so it does not cost a connection establishment to transfer a file.
 One typically operates a number of parallel downloaders sharing a queue to achieve parallelism.
 With the Canadian acquisition of data from NWS, there are 40 processes pulling data simultaneously, and there is very little queueing.
 If most of the data exceeds X, then obviously there is little to no benefit.

+A final consideration is the separation of control and data paths.
+The AMQP end point might not be the data transfer end point.
+In some Canadian deployments, there are brokers which are separate servers from the data movers.
+The broker's only purpose is to distribute load among the data mover nodes, where the ideal is for that distribution to be as even as possible.
+In that design, It makes little sense to download messages to the brokers, and may actually delay forwarding by adding a hop (a further transfer to a data mover node before forwarding.)
+The Canadian main data pump deployments transfer several hundred messages per second, and we are not sanguine about adding payloads into that mix.

-In summary, there is added complexity in the application, and added load on the broker when data is inlined, while there is likely a performance benefit, it isn´t clear that it will make a worthwhile difference in real world loads.
+In summary, without inlining, current deployment already achieve sub-second forwarding.
+Inlining is likely only practical with a fixed maximum payload size.
+That threshold adds complexity in the application, and adds load on the broker, which is harder to scale than transport.
+It isn´t clear that the benefits will be worthwhile compared to the overhead cost in real world loads.